Konstantinos-Chatzistavrou/Privatify/README.md

 • **NonCommercial Use**: You may not use them for commercial purposes.

-• **Attribution**: You must attribute our project: the Privatify Project.
+• **Attribution**: You must attribute our project: Privatify.

-For any questions or permissions within or beyond the scope of this license, please contact us at privatifyapp@gmail.com.
+For any questions or permissions within or beyond the scope of this license, please contact us at: konstantinoschatzistavrou@gmail.com.

 ## Meet-the-Developer

-I'm Konstantinos Chatzistavrou, the independent developer behind Privatify.
+I'm Konstantinos Chatzistavrou, the independent developer behind Privatify and founder of the Threat-Watch Project.
 I'm committed to creating a privacy-focused ecosystem where users can find open source alternatives to proprietary apps.

 ## Installation